shred/identify/docs/faq.md

 **Why is there no CPU/FPU clock shown?**

-On emulated Amigas, and systems with an FPGA processor, Identify won't give a CPU or FPU clock.
+On emulated Amigas, Emu68 systems, and systems with an FPGA processor, Identify won't give a CPU or FPU clock.
 This is because these systems work very differently than traditional processors, so the clock measurement would give a useless random number that does not truely correspond to the computing power.

 The intention of Identify is to show your true CPU clock.
 If you need a benchmark test, you can use tools like [SysInfo](https://aminet.net/package/util/moni/SysInfo), which give a more realistic result.

 **The CPU/FPU clock isn't accurate.**

 Measuring the clock requires real Fast RAM for best results.
 If there is only Chip RAM, the results may be wrong.
 This is a technical limitation that cannot be compensated easily.

+**My 68030 is detected as 68EC030 (or vice versa).**

+Please install the [mmu.library](https://aminet.net/package/util/libs/MMULib) by Thomas Richter.
+If your CPU is still detected as 68EC030, and you are _sure_ you own a full-fledged 68030, please file a [bug report](https://github.com/shred/identify/issues/new).

+**The CPU/FPU/MMU of my new accelerator board is shown incorrectly.
+Have I been victim of a scam?**

+Not necessarily!
+Identify relies on the results of a number of other libraries.
+It is also possible that your system has not been set up correctly. _The output of Identify is not suitable as an evidence!_

+Also note that 68EC040 and 68EC060 CPUs are not currently detected by Identify, but will be reported as their LC counterparts.

+**My Agnus 8375 is reported as Agnus 8372.**

+Yes, unfortunately the chips cannot be distinguished on software side.

 **The PowerPC clock isn't accurate.**